 ARTICLE 14 SENIORITY

-14.01 Seniority is defined as length of Full-time continuous year round service with the Employer from the last date of hire and shall accrue only to Permanent Regular Full-time Employees.
+14.01 Seniority is defined as length of continuous year-round service with the Employer from the last date of hire and shall accrue only to Full-time and Part-time Regular Employees.

+14.02 Seniority shall be considered in determining:

+(a) Layoffs and recalls, subject to the provisions specified in the Layoff Article.

+(b) Transfers and in filling vacancies within the bargaining unit subject to the provisions specified in the Appointment and Transfers Article.

-14.02 The seniority of an Employee shall be lost and all rights forfeited by reason of:
+14.03 The seniority of an Employee shall be lost and all rights forfeited by reason of: